What Causes Circuit Breakers To Trip?

 Short Circuits

-Short circuits are an equally common reason for circuit breaker tripping, and they’re more dangerous.
+Short circuits are an equally common reason for circuit breaker tripping, and they are more dangerous.
 This happens when there is a fault in your electrical outlets and a live wire comes in contact with a neutral one.
 It can also happen if there is a loose connection or fault in the wiring of an appliance or plug.

 If this occurs, the normal electrical resistance will be overridden, and too much current will suddenly flow through the circuit.
 This creates too much heat for the circuit, and the breaker will trip to shut off the circuit and prevent a fire.
-Sometimes you’ll notice a burning smell or some dark discolouration around the breaker, which indicates a short circuit.
+Sometimes, you'll notice a burning smell or some dark discolouration around the breaker, which indicates a short circuit.

 Ground Fault Surges

-Ground fault surges behave in the same way as short circuits, but involve a live wire touching a bare copper ground wire, or part of a metal outlet box to which the ground wire is connected.
+Ground fault surges behave in the same way as short circuits but involve a live wire touching a bare copper ground wire or part of a metal outlet box to which the ground wire is connected.
 This will again cause an excess flow of electricity, and the breaker trips for the same reason.
 You will also see discolouration around the outlet.

 These problems aren't just annoying; they can be dangerous.
 If your circuit breakers are tripping quite frequently, you could put your premises at risk unless you call for professional help with the issue.
 Never try to solve electrical problems on your own.